CRDutan5/Command-line-Inventory-Application-Project/README.md

 ```

 ### Details
 The details command will allow you to view the details of a specific phone through the use of a phone id.
-The user will input the command along with the appropriate phoneId.
+The user will input the command along with the appropriate phoneId

 `npm run details cD-5`

 **Sample Output:**